slepphickey/scRNA_seq_Moauro_et_al_2023/README.md

       + cluster 1 in this file = cluster B in Figure 3E-F.
       + cluster 2 in this file = cluster C in Figure 3E-F.
       + And so on
-  * `data/Day17_Reprogramming_scRNA_seq_Sox2_expressing_QC_filtered_SeuratObject.Rdata`: a Seurat object containing the filtered UMI count data, normalized count data, and cluster assignments from Sox2 expressing cells.Clusters at resolution 0.70 were renamed in this figure 3:
+  * `data/Day17_Reprogramming_scRNA_seq_Sox2_expressing_QC_filtered_SeuratObject.Rdata`: a Seurat object containing the filtered UMI count data, normalized count data, and cluster assignments from Sox2 expressing cells.
+Clusters at resolution 0.70 were renamed in this figure 3:
       + cluster 0 in this file = cluster R in Figure 3G-H.
       + cluster 1 in this file = cluster S in Figure 3G-H.
       + cluster 2 in this file = cluster T in Figure 3G-H.